MattBubernak/Presentation1_CSCI5828_Angular/presentation/presentationAngularJS.md

     2. View:
     3. Controller:
     4.
-#Using Project code demonstrate AngularJS double data binding here...

-#Using Project code demonstrate the use of MVC architecture in AngularJS here ...

-#Using code explain filters here
-In AngularJS, the filter formats the value of an expression to display to the user.
-Filters can be used in controllers or services.

 #Use code to explain the ease of unit testing using AngularJS

-#If any directives are custom defined in the code, use that example

 #If any services are used in the code, use that example here